burrito-elixir/burrito/README.md

 #### Technical Component Overview
 Burrito is composed of a few different components:
 * **Mix Release Module** - A module that is executed as a Mix release step.
-This module takes care of packing up the files, downloading and copying in different ERTS runtimes, and launching the Zig Archiver and Wrapper.
+This module takes care of packing up the files, downloading and copying in different Erlang VM Runtime files, and launching the Zig Archiver and Wrapper.
 * **Zig Archiver** - A small Zig library that packs up an entire directory into a tar-like blob.
 This is known as the "payload" -- which will contain all the compiled BEAM code for your release, and the ERTS for the target platform.
 This is Gzip compressed and then embedded directly into the wrapper program.
 * **Zig Wrapper** - This is portable cross-platform Zig code that wraps around the payload generated during the Mix release process.
 Erlang is launched in [Embedded Mode](https://www.erlang.org/doc/man/config.html#sys.config) directly from Zig using `execve()` (on Windows we use a child process).